DSupps/Credit_Risk_Analysis/README.md

 Overview of the analysis: Explain the purpose of this analysis.

+After creating and evaluating these machine learning models it's easy to see that all the models show poor precision when it comes to predicting if a credit risk is high.

+It wasn't until the Ensemble models (Easy Ensemble AdaBoost Classifier especially) were used that there was an improvement in accuracy scores.
+The EasyEnsembleClassifier model did show strong recall for both high-risk(91%) and low-risk(94%).

+Key takeaways from Predicting Credit Risk Project:

-   - The performance of all the models showed very poor precison for accessing if a credit risk is high.
+   - The performance of all the models showed very poor precision for accessing if a credit risk is high.
-   - A majority of the models had accuarcy score ranging between 51% - 65%
+   - A majority of the models had accuracy score ranging between 51% - 65%
    - The Balanced Random Forest Classifier and Easy Ensemble

-their performance will be evaluated and a written recommendation will be made on whether they should be used to predict credit risk*

-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.

-There are two things you may research to improve your model.

-Modify your model
-Balance your dataset to improve data quality

-Such is why the F1 score is so important in evaluating models on unbalanced datasets; it accounts for the performance of all classes.
+I would not recommend any use of these models to predict credit risk.
+Using these models could lead LendingClub to reject high-risk individuals when, in fact, they are low-risk.